 As a content marketer, you probably keep up with the latest news in your industry, and that means you probably have an idea which publications to target.
 Prominent, high-quality publications that accept content from contributors are always great for gaining traction and getting your content to the right audience.

 Focusing on just the publications you follow or are a fan of will severely limit your opportunities, though.
+If you’re doing local SEO, consider local news websites or local business associations that accept content publications.
 One of the most effective ways to find great publications is to look at your competitors’ content publication and distribution endeavors.

 Spying on your competition is a perfectly acceptable way to help your business grow.
 Looking at your competitors’ backlinks and published content using tools like MajesticSEO can help you identify good publishing opportunities that you may have not thought of on your own.